Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 **Simple conversion:** "Some churches are wooden" = "Some wooden buildings are churches"

 A particular affirmitive proposition can be simply converted.
 Such is the case with universal negative propositions.
-- Universal negative propositions are harder to convert however
+Universal negative propositions are harder to convert however
 - "All jellyfish are animals" - True
 - "All animals are jellyfish" - False
+The proposition of the negative should be:
+- "All jellyfish are some animals" - True
+- "Some animals are all jellyfish" - Limited
+A universal affirmitive